A countable-support symmetric iteration separating PP from AC: Iterating the packages over

+\begin{remark}[The $\aleph^*(S)$ horizon] For the $\AC_{\WO}$-component we schedule splittings for surjections $f:S\times\eta\twoheadrightarrow\lambda$ with $\lambda<\aleph^*(S)$ (cf.\ Remark~\ref{rem:ACwo-bound}).
+This is the natural bookkeeping horizon: $\aleph^*(S)$ is the first ordinal $\theta$ (in the ambient stage model under discussion) such that there is no surjection $S\twoheadrightarrow\theta$, so $\lambda<\aleph^*(S)$ is exactly the range of well-ordered indices reachable from $S$-parameterized data.
 For our purposes we only use the following two points. \begin{enumerate}[label=(\roman*)] \item The seed parameter $S=A^\omega$ is preserved at successor stages: our package forcings add no new reals (Corollaries~\ref{cor:Qf-no-reals-DC} and~\ref{cor:Rf-no-reals-DC}), hence add no new $\omega$-sequences of Cohen reals and therefore no new elements of $S$. \item The value of $\aleph^*(S)$ need not be constant along the iteration (new functions from $S$ may be added even if $S$ itself is unchanged), but this causes no bookkeeping gap: we test the bound $\lambda<\aleph^*(S)$ \emph{in the current stage model} when a code is examined.
-If at some stage a given name $\dot f$ interprets to a surjection instance of the required form with $\lambda<\aleph^*(S)$ (as computed in that stage), then from that point onward the instance is eligible to be scheduled.
+If at some stage a given name $\dot f$ interprets to an $\AC_{\WO}$-instance \(f:S\times\eta\twoheadrightarrow\lambda\) with \(\lambda<\aleph^*(S)\) (as computed in that stage), then from that point onward the instance is eligible under clause~\textup{(iii)(2)} of Definition~\ref{def:bookkeeping-class}.
 Since every code is retested at unboundedly many stages (Definition~\ref{def:bookkeeping-class}), no a priori stability theorem for $\aleph^*(S)$ is needed. \end{enumerate} \end{remark}